madScripting/BigWigs-Kronos/README.md

 ## How to install
 Either clone the repository to your WoW/Interface/Addons folder, or download manually via github (click on Clone or Download -> Download ZIP.
 Do not forget to rename the directory to "BigWigs" afterwards.

+## New modules
+If you already had a previous version of BigWigs, some new modules may not be enabled by default.
+Here is  an example of how to enable them:
+RightClick BigWigs on your minimap -> Bosses -> Outdoor Raid Bosses -> General Drakkisath -> Check everything.
+RightClick BigWigs on your minimap -> Bosses -> Outdoor Raid Bosses -> Captain Kromcrush -> Check everything.
+RightClick BigWigs on your minimap -> Extras -> Battlegrounds -> Check everything.
+RightClick BigWigs on your minimap -> Extras -> CcMonitor -> Check everything.
+RightClick BigWigs on your minimap -> Extras -> WorldBuffs -> Check everything.

 ## Contributing
 If you would like to contribute, just open a pull request.